 Summer Day Camps

-It may not seem like it if you look out the window, but March is the time to plan for summer!
+It may not seem like it if you look out the window, but February and March are the months to plan for summer!

 If your child would enjoy a weeklong summer adventure, here’s a list for you.
-This is a sampling of the biggest and most popular; feel free to comment below about other opportunities your child has enjoyed!
+These are a few; feel free to comment below about other opportunities you know about!
 Not all programs for the general population offer disability supports, but many more are accessible if you have self-managed respite.

 Note: information such as costs and dates are subject to change.
 We’ll do our best to keep up, but please consider this a rough guide to what’s available.